-- Environmental factors such as sunlight, shadow, glare reflection, wind, and rain should be considered in the placement of seating areas. - Seating areas should be considered at plazas, parks, landscaped and natural areas, viewing points, and points of special interest as well as at transit stops, entrances to major buildings, and should be provided along trails and at major destination points.
+- Environmental factors such as sunlight, shadow, glare reflection, wind, and rain should be considered in the placement of seating areas. - Seating areas should be considered at plazas, parks, landscaped and natural areas, viewing points, and points of special interest as well as at transit stops, entrances to major buildings, and at the entry points to parking structures, eating facilities and vendor kiosks.
+Seating areas should be coordinated with the locations of bicycle racks.
+Seating areas should not obstruct building entrances and should not restrict clear movement zones.
+Care should be taken to insure that seating areas are sufficiently illuminated.

+- 6. Individual benches should have intermediate armrests for individual seating on the bench. - 7.
+Bicycle racks should be provided at grade level in parking structures, at plazas, and at or near the entrances to major buildings for workers and visitors alike.
+Bicycle racks can be readily accommodated in the recess spaces of buildings adjacent to the entrances.
+In addition, bicycle racks should be provided along trails and at major destination points.
 Bicycle racks should not obstruct building entrances and should not restrict clear movement zones.

-6. Individual benches should have intermediate armrests for individual seating on the bench.

-7. Bicycle racks should be provided at grade level in parking structures, at plazas, and at or near the entrances to major buildings for workers and visitors alike.
-Bicycle racks can be readily accommodated in the recess spaces of buildings adjacent to the entrances.
-In addition, bicycle racks